 If you've ever wondered why your Internet connection seems slow or experiencing connection problems with a website, you might have heard of a tool called "traceroute."
 But what is a traceroute, and how does it work?
-In this article, we'll be giving a quick and simple introduction to what are traceroutes, and how traceroutes work to help identify and troubleshoot network problems.
+In this article, we'll be teaching you everythignt hat you need to know about what are traceroutes, key traceroute details, how to run traceroutes, and how traceroutes work to help identify and troubleshoot network problems.

 Traceroutes were invented in 1987 and are still highly relevant in today's world of network monitoring tools and network troubleshooting tools.